High Ponds Farm

 Conservation Value

-The High Ponds Farm Nature Preserve lies within an area designated by the Vermont Department of Fish and Wildlife as a high priority, interior forest block for conservation.
+The High Ponds Farm Nature Preserve lies within an area designated by the Vermont Department of Fish and Wildlife as a highest priority, interior forest block for conservation; including surface waters and riparian habitats of highest value and also of highest priority for conservation.
 The High Ponds Farm has strong natural resource values which support native plant communities, biodiversity, wildlife habitat, wildlife corridor, structural and functional connectivity, six beaver ponds, numerous woodland seeps, vernal pools, and several streams which form Flood Brook.

 History of the Dodge Farms of Montgomery, Vermont2